Home > Homes- Outdoor Rot

 Restoration begins with the disassembly of the top of the deck.
 Screws are removed, or if nailed the plank can usually be broken loose from below with a large hammer or maul.
 Sometimes a few hits from below to loosen and then a sharp strike on top will make the nail stand proud for pulling.
 Use a pencil to number the planks so that they can be replaced in the same order.
 Place the planks upside down and using a wire brush lightly scrub the area where plank and joist met to remove any loose, deteriorated wood.

 Soak the bottom of each plank with Clear Penetrating Epoxy Sealer.
-If it's important to preserve the weathered appearance of the deck, then turn the plank over within about 1/2 hour and solvent-clean with the Cleanup Solvent to remove any CPES that might have soaked through to the top side.
-If this isn't done before the epoxy cures, there will be visible patches of epoxy on top.
+If it’s important to preserve the weathered appearance of the deck, then turn the plank over within about 1/2 hour and solvent-clean with Lacquer Thinner to remove any CPES that might have soaked through to the top side.
+If this isn’t done before the epoxy cures, there will be visible patches of epoxy on top.
 Allow deck planks to dry at least 48 hours with bottom side up.
 Now repeat this same process with the joists, allowing for extensive and prolonged absorption at bad wood areas.
 If CPES impregnation is deep, up to 2 weeks may be required for solvent evaporation and epoxy cure.
 Generally, when the location no longer smells strongly the restoration process can continue.

 Replace any volumes of missing wood with Fill-It Epoxy Filler.
 It can be sanded or shaped with normal woodworking tools.